Tree Of Life at KHAZANA

 Tree Of Life

-The “Tree of Life” is an ancient symbol that represents nourishment, growth, renewal, and human interdependence.
-It is also the perfect metaphor for Khazana’s 29-year journey.
+The “Tree of Life” is also a perfect metaphor for Khazana’s 30-year journey.
 Our mission—to support the work of emerging artisans and to nurture rare and ancient art forms—offers artisans exposure to a broader marketplace and creates tangible connections that reach across the globe.

 TREE OF LIFE ARTISTS AND ORGANIZATIONS